ruuda/tako/README.md

  * Reinvent apt packaging.
 In particular: no scriptable install steps or extensive metadata.
 Just a signed filesystem image.
 Not even systemd unit files.
  * Delivering multiple files.
-Tako can donwload a tar archive, but it will not extract it for you.
+Tako can download a tar archive, but it will not extract it for you.
  * Be a container runtime.
 Systemd is a decent container runtime.